Qytera-Gmbh/cypress-xray-plugin/README.md

 ## Usage

-To use this plugin, you need to add Xray authentication to your environment variables, i.e.:
+To use this plugin, you need to add Xray authentication to your environment variables, i.e. the client ID and the client secret.

 To avoid adding your secrets to system environment variables, simply pass them to Cypress in the command line: